Absolute continuity of non-Gaussian and Gaussian multiplicative chaos measures: Introduction

 The simplest example of a non-Gaussian multiplicative chaos measure is given by the binary multiplicative cascade with non-Gaussian edge weights.
 This model produces a positive random measure $\mu$ on $[0,1]$ which can be characterized by the recursion

-where $\mu_0$, $\mu_1$ are independent copies of $\mu$ and $Z_0$, $Z_1$ are non-Gaussian, i.i.d.\@ with mean 1.
+where $\mu_0$, $\mu_1$ are independent copies of $\mu$ and $Z_0$, $Z_1$ are nonnegative, non-Gaussian, i.i.d.\@ with mean 1.
 Motivated by \cref{eq:MultCascRec}, \cite{bacry2003log} studies multiplicative chaos measures for which the underlying field is given by the mass of certain cones under an infinitely divisible, independently scattered random measure.
 They show that, for their construction, a limiting measure exists and give a criterion for non-degeneracy and existence of moments.
 In \cite{10.1214/12-AOP810}, also motivated by \cref{eq:MultCascRec}, so-called $\star$-scale invariant random measures are studied, which, under mild assumptions, are formally of the form $e^{\gamma L_x}\;\mathrm{d}x$ with $L$ a log-correlated and infinitely divisible process.
 They show the existence of $\star$-scale invariant random measures, characterize them (up to technical assumptions), and give a condition for non-degeneracy.

-Brownian multiplicative chaos is the chaos measure one obtains by formally exponentiating the square-root of the occupation field of 2D Brownian motion.
-This object was constructed in \cite{BBK94} in the $L^2$-regime and in \cite{AHS20,Jeg20a} in the full sub-critical regime.
+Brownian multiplicative chaos is the chaos measure one obtains by formally exponentiating the square root of the occupation field of 2D Brownian motion.
+This object was constructed in \cite{BBK94} in the $L^2$-regime and in \cite{AHS20,Jeg20a} in the full subcritical regime.
 Great progress has been made in its study and characterization since then \cite{loop-soup,jego21,jego23}.

 In \cite{fan2023trigonometric}, random trigonometric series of the form $\sum_n \alpha_n X_n\cos(nt+\Phi_n)$ are considered, where $\alpha_n \in \ell^4(\R)\setminus \ell^2(\R)$, $\Phi_n$ are i.i.d.\ with $\Phi_1\sim\mathrm{Unif}([0,2\pi))$, and $X_n$ are independent with $\mathbb{E}[X_n^2] = 1$ and $\mathbb{E}[X_n^{2m}] = O(K^m m!)$ for some $K>0$ and all $m\ge 2$, $n\ge 1$.
 They study the associated chaos measures and give results on the Hausdorff dimension.
 It is worth mentioning that in the case $\alpha_n = \sqrt{2}n^{-1/2}$ and $X_n\sim\mathcal{N}(0,1)$ for all $n\in\N$, their model coincides with the random Fourier series \eqref{def:trig-field} with $a$ taken to be a Gaussian sequence, up to a scaling of space by $2\pi$.